When Managing Becomes a Full Time Job: Living with Chronic Illness Burnout

 • Bring the mixture to a boil over high heat stirring constantly.
 (Don't leave the stovetop during this stage as this mixture WILL foam up and over the top unless you are careful).
 Just as it starts to come to a boil, lower heat and with a ladle, skim off any foam.
 Then, increase the temperature to a point where it will gently boil, but not rise up and over the top.

-• Ladle hot jelly into hot jars leaving ¼ inch headspace.
+• Ladle hot jelly into sterilized hot jars leaving ¼ inch headspace.
 Wipe rim.
 Center lid on jar.
 Apply band until fit is fingertip tight.

 • Process in a boiling water canner for 10 minutes.
 Transfer jars to a towel-lined surface and let rest at room temperature until set.
 After 24 hours, check seals (Lid should not flex up and down when pressed in centre).
 Refrigerate any unsealed jars for up to 3 weeks.